sanghanet/sanghanet/README.md

    Run [rebuildDB.sh](./server/testDataScripts/rebuildDB.sh) with a `local` or `atlas` parameter depending on which database you would like to reset.
 WARNING: using the `atlas` parameter will delete all reset that the deployed app is depending on.

-   For those who like to copy and paste: run `./server/testDataScripts/rebuildDB.sh local` in the root directory for a local reset run `./server/testDataScripts/rebuildDB.sh atlas` in the root directory for an atlas reset - PROCEED WITH CAUTION
+   For those who like to copy and paste: run `cd ./server/testDataScripts && ./rebuildDB.sh local` in the root directory for a local reset run `cd ./server/testDataScripts && ./rebuildDB.sh atlas` in the root directory for an atlas reset - PROCEED WITH CAUTION

 # Note for Windows users
    with bash as their shell for npm scripts: